jito-foundation/ncn-template/simulation-test-detailed-guide.md

 This code:

-- Has the zero-delegation operator vote for "Rainy" (this shouldn't affect the outcome due to no voting power)
+- Tests that an operator with zero delegation cannot vote (expects an error)
 - Has the first operator vote for "Cloudy"
 - Has all other operators vote for "Sunny"
 - Tests consensus reaching with different votes but a clear majority